EinWho/Orange-Anomaly-Detection-CNN/Dataset/README.md

 ## Contents
 - `Sample_Images/` - Example images from the dataset.
-- `Data_Distribution.png` - Graph showing distribution of classes.
+- `Data_Distribution.png` - Graph showing how image acquisition is divided
 ## Notes
 The full dataset is not included due to size limitations.